Using the Data Table Editor

 Updated data becomes immediately available for use within the workspace, simply click the 'Save' button once the required edits have been made.

-To use the dataset outside the workspace, click on the cog icon, then select 'Save as'.
-This will open a new window, where you can choose to export the edited dataset as a CSV file.
+To use the data table outside the workspace, click on the cog icon, then select 'Save as'.
+This will open a new window, where you can choose to export the edited table as a CSV file.
 The CSV file then can be downloaded from the workspace using the Airlock function.
 This exported file is for offline use only and would then not be available for use within the workspace.

 Was this article helpful?